ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes

 An overview of our 4DSIS approach is shown in Fig.~\ref{fig:overview}.

-\textbf{Spatio-Temporal 4D Input.} We represent a sequence of point cloud scans from the same scene as a unified spatio-temporal 4D point cloud, \(\mathcal{P} \in \mathbb{R}^{N \times 4}\) of size N. While many LiDAR-based methods utilize pose estimates to align scans within a global coordinate frame condensed to 3 dimensions (removing the temporal dimension distinction), our approach keeps points from different temporal observations separate and does not pool the temporal coordinate during voxelization into $\mathcal{V} \in \mathbb{Z}^{K_0 \times 4}$.
+\textbf{Spatio-Temporal 4D Input.} We represent a sequence of point cloud scans from the same scene as a unified registered spatio-temporal 4D point cloud, \(\mathcal{P} \in \mathbb{R}^{N \times 4}\) of size N. While many LiDAR-based methods~\cite{stratil_new_2025, park_sp2mask4d_2025, yilmaz_mask4former_2024} utilize pose estimates to align scans within a global coordinate frame condensed to 3 dimensions (removing the temporal dimension distinction), our approach keeps points from different temporal observations separate and does not pool the temporal coordinate during voxelization into $\mathcal{V} \in \mathbb{Z}^{K_0 \times 4}$.

-\textbf{Feature Extraction Backbone.} We evaluate our method with two different backbone architectures for sparse point cloud feature extraction.
+\textbf{Feature Extraction Backbone.} We evaluate our method with two distinct backbone architectures for sparse point cloud feature extraction.
 Both process the voxelized spatio-temporal point clouds \(\mathcal{V} \in \mathbb{Z}^{K_0 \times 4}\) to produce hierarchical features \(F^{(r)} \in \mathbb{R}^{M_r \times D_r}\) at different resolution layers \(r\) capturing global to fine-grained semantic information integral to the mask transformer query refinement strategy.
 Hierarchical features are indexed by resolution, with the full resolution level denoted \(F\) and coarser levels \(F^{-1}, F^{-2}, \ldots\).
-In both backbones, encoder features are extracted independently at each temporal stage, producing distinct feature sets \(F_t, F_{t+1}, \ldots\) for each input point cloud.
+In both backbones, the encoder operates independently at each temporal stage, producing distinct feature sets \(F_t, F_{t+1}, \ldots\) for each point cloud.
 Superscripts index resolution and subscripts index temporal stage.

 The first backbone is a commonly used sparse convolutional U-Net~\cite{choy_4d_2019} trained from scratch, with minor dimensional adjustments from the Mask3D implementation to accommodate 4D voxels.
 The second is a state-of-the-art point transformer V3 (PTv3)~\cite{wu_point_2024}, a self-supervised encoder pre-trained on large-scale data, used in two variations: one trained on 3D data only (Sonata \cite{wu_sonata_2025}) and another on joint 2D-3D data (Concerto \cite{zhang_concerto_2025}), both of which yield strong semantic point cloud features validated on diverse 3D benchmarks.
 We aim to leverage these recent advances for semantic robustness and temporal consistency.
 PTv3 employs serialized attention, which patches the voxels with multiple serialization-based neighbor patterns to expand receptive fields efficiently.
 In all our experiments, we freeze the encoder and treat each temporal stage independently within a batch, restricting serialization patterns to individual 3D scenes.
 The backbone decoder is trained from scratch but uses different serialized attention blocks (see Sec.~\ref{sec:sharing_temp_info}).